-SHINZEN FRIENDSHIP GARDEN
+SHINZEN GARDEN

 Shinzen Friendship Garden is an independent 501(c) 3 charitable organization and relies on contributions from individuals, corporations and foundations to cover the cost of its operations.
 Your contributions allow us to deliver on our mission to create and grow a North American Japanese Garden that engages and inspires it’s community.